cloudchristoph/AzureServiceEndpointsPrivateLinks-DemoEnv/README.md

             -Verbose
         ```

-   2. If you have deployed as normal Bicep templates, than delete the resource groups created by the deployment
+   2. If you have deployed as normal Bicep templates, than delete the resource groups created by the deployment manually.

 ## Questions